TLara1/TLara1.github.io/_projects/16_project.md

 ---

 ## Introduction
+What better way of spending a winter break than doing GR?
+I remember in our GR class, we were shown the Schwarzchild metric briefly and then the Kerr metric was brought up as some flavour of black magic.
+Luckily, we can derive both with loony tunes quantities of algebra.
+What follows is not particularly nuanced or sophisticated, just a lot of variable changes and head bashing.

 Here, we derive the Schwarzschild and Kerr Metrics for static and rotating spherical bodies.
 We use natural units for simplicity, setting $$c=G=1$$.